 Conclusion

-Tarot is a powerful tool for self-exploration, but it must be used correctly and respectfully.
+Tarot is a powerful tool for self-exploration, but how you use it matters.
 Following these taboos isn't superstition—it's about respecting tarot traditions, protecting yourself and others, and ensuring quality readings.

 Remember: Tarot cards are mirrors, not crystal balls.
 They reflect your inner wisdom and current energy state, not an unchangeable destiny.
 The one truly in control of your life is always you.